kosmonautdnb/WatcomLibs/README.md

 Maybe use PMODE/W (you can utilize around 256MB of memory this way)

-PMODE/W is public domain since manyears.
+PMODE/W is public domain since many years.

 PMODE/W config.sys: